yerinsmgmt/markdowns/files.md

 practically in the work they already do.
 I've trained organisations and individuals in several sectors, including teams in banking.

-I saw PSG welcomed 147 newly qualified graduates this year, alongside the continued investment in people and technology.
-That is a serious commitment to your people.
+I saw PSG took on 147 newly qualified graduates this year, alongside the continued investment in people and technology.
+Organisations that put that much behind their people are the ones we tend to work best with, so I wanted to reach out.

 We help teams reach that kind of capability with AI quickly, in the work they are already doing, so the business gets where it is going sooner.
 The starting